Preventive HIV vaccines

 1.0 Global investment in preventive HIV vaccines R&D

 In 2020, funding for preventive HIV vaccine R&D decreased by 5.5 percent or US$46 million from the previous year and totaled US$802 million.
 The public sector accounted for 87 percent of overall investment, at US$702 million, with the philanthropic and commercial sectors contributing 12 percent and one percent, respectively.
 The US remained the largest donor of preventive vaccine research globally, at US$646 million or 92 percent of all public sector funding.
 US public sector funding decreased by 2.4 percent from 2019 levels, highlighted by the three percent decrease in funding from the National Institutes of Health (NIH) that brought its contribution from US$598 million in 2019 to US$579 million in 2020.

 European investment in preventive vaccine R&D decreased 31 percent, down to US$48 million.
 Philanthropic contributions decreased for the second consecutive year, by 16 percent, totaling US$93.6 million.
 This trend includes the US$7.5 million decrease in funding from the Bill and Melinda Gates Foundation (BMGF), which funded preventive vaccine research at US$92 million in 2020.

 The commercial sector reported US$7 million in HIV vaccine R&D this year, although this number is likely a result of underreporting.

 The diverse pipeline for HIV vaccine candidates continues to advance, with multiple large-scale trials underway.
 This is the busiest the pipeline has ever been, as dozens of innovative new approaches are under investigation.

 - “Mosaic-based” vaccines designed to protect against a wide variety of HIV subtypes have been tested in two efficacy trials: Imbokodo (HPX2008/HVTN 705), a trial in five countries in sub-Saharan Africa1, and the Mosaico trial (HPX3002/HVTN 706) in eight countries across the Americas and Europe2.
-In August 2021, Johnson & Johnson announced that primary analysis of the data from the Imbokodo study found that that the mosaic vaccine regimen in that trial did not significantly reduce the overall risk of HIV acquisition among women in the countries where the trial took place.
+In August 2021, Johnson & Johnson announced that primary analysis of the data from the Imbokodo study found that the Mosaic vaccine regimen in that trial did not significantly reduce the overall risk of HIV acquisition among women in the countries where the trial took place.
 The vaccine regimen was shown to be safe, but results did not warrant moving forward for longer follow-up.
 The companion study, the Mosaico trial, will continue.